CRAN version

 The {rixpress} package (Rodrigues, 2025), a sister package to {rix}, uses Nix itself as the build automation tool rather than operating within a Nix environment.
 Each pipeline step becomes a Nix derivation, built in isolation with automatic caching based on content.
 The key advantage emerges in multi-language workflows: different steps can execute in different Nix-defined environments (e.g., one step using a specific version of R, another using Python, another using Julia).
 The interface, inspired by {targets}, uses functions like rxp_r(), rxp_py(), and rxp_jl() to define pipeline steps (see {rixpress} documentation: https://docs.ropensci.org/rixpress/articles/intro-concepts.html).
 The GitHub repository for this article directs interested readers to a demonstration of {rixpress} applied to this entire project.

 Researchers with existing {renv} projects can migrate using the renv2nix() function, which reads an renv.lock file and generates an equivalent Nix expression.
 This is particularly valuable for projects where {renv} encountered system dependency issues or where stricter reproducibility guarantees are desired.
-Unlike {renv}, which captures R package versions but not the R interpreter or system libraries, Nix manages all layers of the software stack (see {rix} documentation: https://docs.ropensci.org/rix/articles/renv2nix.html).
+Unlike {renv}, which captures R package versions but not the R interpreter or system-level libraries, Nix manages all layers of the software stack (see {rix} documentation: https://docs.ropensci.org/rix/articles/renv2nix.html).

 Containerization with Docker